ecrucru/anticrux/README.md

 ### Web interface

-As a chess player, you simply have to double-click on the file "index.html" to launch the web-interface.
+As a chess player, you simply have to double-click on the file "index.html" to launch the web-interface in your default browser.

-The options can be set within the tab "Options".
-You have a reduced set of preconfigured levels :

-- Oyster : random play
-- Handicaped player : restricted classical play
-- Classical player : average damage at low depth
-- Advanced classical player : deeper average damage
-- Tactical player : set of techniques
-- Champion 512 MB : full set of techniques
-- Champion 1 GB : deeper full set of techniques
-- Champion 2 GB : deepest full set of techniques

-"Champion" is a very relative term as it has never won any competition at all and will certainly never succeed in that task.
-It just means that AntiCrux will use its maximal optimized capabilities.
-The number followed by MB or GB is the recommended memory to be available else the browser will probably crash (your game will be lost).
+The tab "Board" offers the general features to move the pieces.
+You can't drag and drop a piece, but use 2 separate clicks.

+The tab "Actions" handles the generation of a new game.
+By putting aside the buttons to start a game, you will not click unexpectedly on them while you are playing.

+The tab "Options" is where you refine the settings of the game.
+Each level is assigned some changeable features and you have to know that a higher level is not necessarily stronger.
+You can refer to the [dedicated paragraph](#anticrux-helo-world) to understand why.

+The tab "Tree" is a way to view the decision tree used by the library.
+The activation requires more memory, so it is disabled by default.

+The tab "About" provides the legal information about AntiCrux.

 ### Mobile interface